 - Demonstrate functionality and validate an electricity generating direct drive PTO use with Seapower Platform

-The objective of these tests was to inform the ongoing LCOE calculations, and reduce cost.
+The objective of these tests was to inform the ongoing LCOE calculations and reduce cost.
 The mechanical/hydraulic/electrical components make up the greatest proportion of total WEC CAPEX regardless of which PTO stream is deployed, so getting the PTO damping strategy and survival strategy is important.
+The demonstration also proves functionality for an emergency freshwater supply system for coastal communities that require drinking water.